DrakeAlia/spotify-app/notes.md

 -Make the artist card clickable so I can see the artist's songs ()

+Cookie
+1. Set the httpOnly value true (X)
+2. Remove that code for removing cookie
+3. Tell the server the cookie is no longer valid
+4. Tell prisma to either delete or expire the cookie
+5. Copy the route for signin or signup for logout file

 --------------------------------------------------------------------------------------------
 Prisma steps for database and migrations: